Welcome to the Newcastle University Structural Biology Facility

 New Tundra Cryo-EM Microscope Coming to NUSBF!

-We are thrilled to announce the arrival of a Thermo Scientific Tundra Cryo-Transmission Electron Microscope (Cryo-TEM), set to be operational by August 2025.
 This efficient and cost-effective instrument will enhance our structural biology capabilities by providing high-contrast imaging at resolutions as fine as 3 Å, allowing in-house reconstruction of some biomolecular structures.

 CryoEm microscope